Just about every week, we see someone wander into chat and ask:

 It turns out that

 git, the popular version control software, can be used to do both!
-For collaborating with your team, we suggest that you set up a free private repository on Bitbucket.
+For collaborating with your team, we suggest that you set up a free private repository on Github.
 You should agree upon a proper git flow, and each member of your team should have their own local development environment.
 For more information, see the installation guide, Essential Tools for Modern PHP.